 There is no outrage.
 No candlelight protest.
-Not even slightest condemnation by the political leadership in the wake of National Human Rights Commission’s (NHRC) report on the rape of 16 tribal women in Bastar district of Chhattisgarh.
+Not even slightest condemnation by the political leadership in the wake of the National Human Rights Commission’s (NHRC) report on the rape of 16 tribal women in Bastar district of Chhattisgarh.

-In this context, the government of India is answerable to the Committee on the Elimination of Discrimination against Women (CEDAW) that examines the national situation of women’s rights.
-The CEDAW Committee is a UN body of independent experts in-charge of reviewing a country’s implementation of the Convention on Elimination of Discrimination Against Women, an international human rights treaty containing state’s responsibilities towards women’s human rights.
+In this context, the government of India is answerable to the Committee on the Elimination of Discrimination against Women (CEDAW) that examines the situation of women’s rights nationwide.
+The CEDAW Committee is a UN body of independent experts in charge of reviewing a country’s implementation of the Convention on Elimination of Discrimination Against Women, an international human rights treaty containing the responsibilities of states towards ensuring women’s human rights.

-This article was originally published in The Oslo Times.
+A version of this article was originally published in The Oslo Times.